zyoninc/opinionated-meteor-application-template/README.md

 The application implements a single Collection called "ExampleCollection".
 Each ExampleCollection document has two fields: a String "name" and a Number "quantity".

-The ExampleCollection collection is defined in [imports/api/example/example.js](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/imports/api/example/example.js).
+The ExampleCollection collection is defined in [imports/api/example/example.js](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/packages/justinr1234-example/imports/api/example/example.js) of the justinr1234:example package.

-The ExampleCollection collection is initialized in [imports/startup/server/example.js](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/imports/startup/server/example.js).
+The ExampleCollection collection is initialized in [imports/startup/server/example.js](https://github.com/justinr1234/opinionated-meteor-application-template/blob/master/packages/justinr1234-example/imports/startup/server/example.js) of the justinr1234:example package.

 ### CSS